multisig-labs/docs.gogopool.com/about-gogopool/gogopool-primer.md

 A handful of projects are focused on **liquid staking** as a way to lower the cost of staking on Avalanche, but they are focused on a small part of the problem.
 Having liquid staking will definitely help the ecosystem grow by providing liquidity, but does not lower the cost of validation for subnets.
 Entrepreneurs remain locked out of the next generation of opportunities, and Avalanche misses out on its next step function of growth.

-We’re doing the hard thing, and building a decentralized staking protocol that has:
+We’re doing the hard thing, and building a permissionless staking protocol that has:

 1. Decentralized hardware pools
 2. Liquid staking